-Currently enrolled Tennessee Tech University students, current and retired employees, graduates, and the *dependents of these groups.
+Currently enrolled Tennessee Tech University students, current and retired employees and graduates of Tennessee Tech University.

-*Dependents are defined as a spouse and any children under the age of 22.
+*Dependents are defined as the spouse of an employee, alumni or retired faculty/staff of Tennessee Tech University, and their children under the age of 22.

 Q. How does one qualify to use the Fitness Center?

 Students with 6 or more hours have paid an access fee, so they can use the facility by scanning their Eagle Card ID without further purchase.
 Students with 5 or fewer hours may purchase a part-time student membership.
 The part-time student membership will last the entire semester.
 Both full and part-time students may purchase a dependent membership for their spouse and children.
 It is important that you carry your student ID with you at all times.
 This will allow you to enter the facility.